RaviRishav66/Consumer-Goods-Ad-Hoc-Insights/README.md

 Now the company wants insights for 10 ad hoc / business requests.

-This project is part of the data analytics boot camp at codebasics.
+This project is part of the data analyt ics boot camp at codebasics.

 ## Data Structure/ Data Modeling and Tools